Culturs contributors are a diverse lot with backgrounds worldwide. Take a gander.

 Alexa Vujaklija is a 25-year-old Third Culture Kid and freelance writer.
 She was born in America to American parents, but her father was in the military and eventually became a diplomat so they moved often.
 She lived in Germany, The Republic of Georgia, Russia and Bulgaria.
 She also spent every summer of childhood in France.
 At 18 she moved to Rome, Italy to complete her Bachelor’s Degree in Communications.
 There she met her Serbian husband and they now live in Belgrade, Serbia.
 Vujaklija is passionate about writing and sharing with the world what it means to have grown up around the globe and what it means to be a TCK.

-Antoinette Lee Toscano, MBA — an American Adult Cross-Cultural Kid (ACCK) and Third Culture Adult (TCA) with family ancestry in Nigeria, Ireland, China, and Jamaica, and an 11-year United States Army veteran.
+Antoinette Lee Toscano, MBA — an American Adult Cross-Cultural Kid (ACCK) and Third Culture Adult (TCA) with family ancestry in Nigeria, Ireland, Spain, China, the Indigenous Arawak of Jamaica, and Ashkenazi Jewish ancestry.

 Having grown up in a Peruvian household, Valera is no stranger to the importance of cultural fluidity.
 Her university education taught her how vital it was to understand privileged groups, marginalized identities, and how to combat the inequalities within society.
 Culturs is a perfect blend of education and celebration of cultures through the engagement of a global audience.
 Education leads to change, and Valera’s degree in Journalism and Ethnic Studies, has provided the awareness and passion to create immersive articles.
 The diverse content in Culturs gives the publication a strong opportunity to reach multiple readers from different backgrounds all around the world.
 Nothing is black and white, the gray in life is what makes everyone unique.
 Culturs focuses on this gray aspect, which will hopefully lead to a more interconnected global community.